Installation

 lium config show

-# List available executors
+# List available nodes

 lium ls